OrgVitality’s Data Privacy Framework Policy

 RECOURSE, ENFORCEMENT AND LIABILITY:

-a.
-OrgVitality, LLC will respond promptly to inquiries and requests by the Department for information relating to the Privacy Shield.
+- OrgVitality, LLC will respond promptly to inquiries and requests by the Department for information relating to the Data Privacy Framework.
 OrgVitality, LLC will respond expeditiously to complaints regarding compliance with the Principles referred by EU Member State authorities through the Department.
 OrgVitality, LLC has chosen to cooperate with DPAs, and will respond directly to such authorities with regard to the investigation and resolution of complaints. c.
-OrgVitality, LLC will arbitrate claims and follow the terms as set forth in Annex I of the Privacy Shield Principles, provided that an individual has invoked binding arbitration by delivering notice to OrgVitality, LLC and following the procedures and subject to conditions set forth in Annex I. d.
-In the context of an onward transfer, OrgVitality, LLC has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
+OrgVitality, LLC will arbitrate claims and follow the terms as set forth in the Data Privacy Framework Policy, provided that an individual has invoked binding arbitration by delivering notice to OrgVitality, LLC and following the procedures and subject to conditions set forth in Data Framework Policy. d.
+In the context of an onward transfer, OrgVitality, LLC has responsibility for the processing of personal information it receives under the Data Privacy Framework and subsequently transfers to a third party acting as an agent on its behalf.
 OrgVitality, LLC shall remain liable under the Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization proves that it is not responsible for the event giving rise to the damage. e.
-If OrgVitality, LLC becomes subject to an FTC or court order based on non-compliance, OrgVitality, LLC shall make public any relevant Privacy Shield-related sections of any compliance or assessment report submitted to the FTC, to the extent consistent with confidentiality requirements.
+If OrgVitality, LLC becomes subject to an FTC or court order based on non-compliance, OrgVitality, LLC shall make public any relevant Data Privacy Framework-related sections of any compliance or assessment report submitted to the FTC, to the extent consistent with confidentiality requirements.

 PASSIVE INFORMATION COLLECTED